sempr-tk/rete/README.md

 ## Reasoning

 Our main use case for the rete network is not only pattern matching, but _reasoning_.
-The rete algorithm is used to find matches for the preconditions of the rules, which are then executed to infer new WMEs that are added to the network, etc.
+The rete algorithm is used to find matches for the preconditions of the rules, which are then executed to infer new WMEs that are added to the network, and trigger new matches themselves.

 To manage the known facts and multiple sources (assertions or inference chains) for them, a few more classes are implemented in a more or less generic way: